Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 [json-web-key-set]: #json-web-key-set

----

 ## Preparations

-The OpenID Connect plugin relies in the most cases on a 3rd party identity provider.
+The OpenID Connect plugin relies in most cases on a 3rd party identity provider.
-In this section we go through configuration of Keycloak and Kong.
+In this section, we explain configuration of Keycloak and Kong.

 ### Keycloak Configuration

 [Keycloak][keycloak] is used as the identity provider in the following examples.
-As the Keycloak is documented elsewhere, here is just a quick summary what we have done one that side (you can also use any other standard identity provider):
+As Keycloak is documented elsewhere, here is just a quick summary of what we have done one that side (you can also use any other standard identity provider):

 1. We created a confidential client `kong` with `private_key_jwt` authentication and pointed the